qiyf/PredictiveGenome/src/lammps/README.md

 ## LAMMPS Files for DRAGON

-Several LAMMPS files that are necessary for the structure prediction simulation are provided in this src folder.
-Implementation of these files is automatically realized by the time LAMMPS is downloaded.
-See the Installation section of the main [README](../../README.md) page for detail.
+This folder contains our custom modifications to the LAMMPS software package to enable structure prediction for chromatin.
+These files are compiled together with the main page using the script [`LAMMPS.sh`](./LAMMPS.sh).
+See the Installation section of the main [README](../../README.md) page for details.

 ### Description